10. memoryview type¶

 -

-module style) for each element in the view.
-This defaults to'B'
+structmodule style) for each element in the view.
+This defaults to'B', a simple bytestring.

 -